klimenkosergei/expensify-app/README.md

 When ran in development, project will look for env variables in `.env.development` file.

-When test suit is ran, project will look for env variables in `.env.test` file to, which has different values for test database.
+When test suite is ran, project will look for env variables in `.env.test` file, which has different values for test database.